-Multi-session traffic analysis (also called dialog-based correlation) was originally embedded in a revolutionary IDS tool called BotHunter.
+Multi-session traffic analysis (also called dialog-based correlation) was originally embedded in a revolutionary Intrusion Detection software tool called BotHunter.
 Since then, MetaFlows has significantly extended and improved such technology for commercial use.
 Simply put, it automatically connects the dots between security alerts involving a single internal host with multiple external hosts over time.

 When the Multi-session analysis algorithm shows that a host’s dialog patterns map sufficiently close to the Malware life cycle, the host is declared infected, and an infection profile (a partial summary example is shown below) is generated to summarize all evidence about the infection.